Health and Morals of Apprentices Act 1802

 The Health and Morals of Apprentices Act 1802 (42 Geo.
 3. c.
 73), sometimes known as the Factory Act 1802, was an act of the Parliament of the United Kingdom designed to improve conditions for apprentices working in cotton mills.
-The act was introduced by Sir Robert Peel, who had become concerned in the issue after a 1784 outbreak of a "malignant fever" at one of his cotton mills, which he later blamed on 'gross mismanagement' by his subordinates.
+The act was introduced by Sir Robert Peel, who had become concerned with the issue after a 1784 outbreak of a "malignant fever" at one of his cotton mills, which he later blamed on 'gross mismanagement' by his subordinates.

 The act required that cotton mills and factories be properly ventilated and basic requirements on cleanliness be met.
 Apprentices in these premises were to be given a basic education and to attend a religious service at least once a month.
 They were to be provided with clothing and their working hours were limited to no more than twelve hours a day (excluding meal breaks); they were not to work at night.

 The act was not effectively enforced, and did not address the working conditions of 'free children' (children working in mills who were not apprentices) who rapidly came to heavily outnumber the apprentices.
 Regulating the way masters treated their apprentices was a recognised responsibility of Parliament and hence the act itself was non-contentious, but coming between employer and employee to specify on what terms a man might sell his labour (or that of his child) was highly contentious.
 Hence it was not until 1819 that an act to limit the hours of work (and set a minimum age) for 'free children' working in cotton mills was piloted through Parliament by Peel and his son Robert (the future Prime Minister).
 Strictly speaking, it is Peel's Cotton Mills and Factories Act 1819 (59 Geo.
 3. c.
 66) which (although also ineffective for want of a means of proper enforcement) paved the way for subsequent Factory Acts that would regulate the industry and set up effective means of regulation; but it is the Health and Morals of Apprentices Act 1802 which first recognised by legislation the evils of child labour in cotton mills that the Factory Acts addressed.